Xelaflash/give-me-the-money/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you like this project!
+Or....
+You can GIVE THE MONEY too 😛 $$$

-***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_